 Now if Christ be preached that he rose from the dead, how say some among you that there is no resurrection of the dead?

 The central thesis is that if the dead in Christ will not be raised, that means that Christ Himself was not raised from the dead.
 And, if Christ was not raised from the dead, then our faith is in vain.

 But, Paul reminds them emphatically that Christ died for our sins AND was raised from the dead, in fulfillment of the scriptures.
 He reminds them that Christ was buried, and that the resurrected Christ was witnessed by hundreds of people, including Paul himself.

 In verses 8-10, Paul discusses his spiritual birth, his call to apostleship, and his work as an apostle.
-He says that he didn’t believe in vain, because he knows that Christ was raised from the dead.

 In verse 11, he reminds the Corinthians that whether they heard the message from him, or through the ministry of one of the other apostles, that they had heard, and believed, the right message.